8ctopus/php-sandbox/README.md

 # php sandbox

-A super lightweight LAMP (Linux Apache MySQL PHP) development environment based on Docker (approx 250 MB).
+A super lightweight LAMP (Linux, Apache, MySQL, PHP) php development environment based on Docker.

+## features

+- php 8.0 or 7.4
+- Just works with any domain name and https is configured out of the box
+- All changes to config files are automatically applied (hot reload)
+- Xdebug is configured for php step by step debugging in VSCode
+- Profile php code with SPX
+- Javascript step by step debugging in VSCode

+_Note_: On Windows [hot reload doesn't work with WSL 2](https://github.com/microsoft/WSL/issues/4739), you need to use the legacy Hyper-V.

+## setup

-The setup consists of 2 Docker images:
+The setup consists of 2 Docker images of approx 250 MB.

 - web server 61 MB
     - Apache 2.4.53 with SSL